 It is better not to wait until the loss of a loved one and start thinking seriously about life insurance and then shopping for your plan.
 You must keep in mind that it is never too early to get started.
 You need to determine your needs and what you want the insurance to do.

 Whole life insurance is sometimes known as permanent insurance.
 This insurance policy provides coverage for your entire life as long as you keep paying the premiums.
 The whole life insurance can accumulate cash value, which builds up in your policy as your premiums are paid.

 It surely does depend on the insurance provider; you can have the advantage of withdrawing your policy cash value in the form of a policy loan or apply it towards the policy premium.
 The death benefit will automatically subtract any unpaid policy loans.

-A whole life insurance policy pays the death benefits to the main beneficiary at the time of policyholder’s death.
-Whole life policy provides lifetime coverage, unlike the term life insurance.
+A whole life insurance policy pays the death benefits to the main beneficiary at the time of the policyholder’s death.
+A whole life policy provides lifetime coverage, unlike term life insurance.
 As long as the premiums are paid by you, your policy stays there until you pass away.

 Another advantage of the whole life insurance is that the premium is basically locked in for the life of the policy.
 This feature is has a lot of importance as normally the life insurance costs more as you get older and can get harder to qualify for.
 Locking yourself in an affordable premium at an early age can make a difference in affording life insurance as you get older.